barseghyanartur/charmy/docs/index.rst

 ======
 charmy
 ======
-An automated PyCharm installer.
+An automated PyCharm installer for Linux.

 Supported systems
 =================
-At the moment works for Linux only.

 Although `charmy` would work on any Linux system (download, sym-link), some extra things, like creating a `.desktop` file for Ubuntu launcher, are done for specific systems only.